 Board and Management

-Married with four children, Kathy is also actively involved with a number of community organisations including the Sustainable Business Network, the Wellington Disability Resource Group, and the Changemakers Forum for refugees.
-Kathy has a keen interest in using technology for social justice issues and in particular digital inclusion as she sees access to information has a key role developing an equitable society.
+Kathy Olsen is a director of web development company Squiz New Zealand and Sydney-based open source software developers Squiz Labs.
+Actively involved with a number of community organisations including the Sustainable Business Network, the Wellington Disability Resource Group and the Changemakers Forum for Refugees, Kathy has a keen interest in using technology for social justice issues.
+She is particularly interested in digital inclusion as she sees access to information as having a key role in developing an equitable society.

 Karen Fraser Payne is a founding Touch Compass trustee, former chair, and now General Manager of the company.
 She is also a trustee of Hohepa Auckland.
 Karen has over 20 years experience in the communications and tourism industries and is an accredited communications practitioner.
 Previously working as the Private Secretary of Tourism to the Prime Minister RT Hon John Key and Associate Minister of Tourism Hon Dr Jonathan Coleman, as well as former Minister of Tourism Hon Damien O’Connor, Karen has a wealth of experience in dealing with policy.
 Karen has both a professional and personal interest in the work Touch Compass is doing as she has a daughter who has a disability.